NikkaLuna/Database-Management-System/README.md

-OBJECTIVE:
+## OBJECTIVE

 The primary objective of this project is to demonstrate proficiency in designing, developing, and querying databases.
 By effectively implementing ER models, creating tables, optimizing queries, and presenting meaningful reports, this project aims to showcase practical database management skills.

-KEY FEATURES:
+## KEY FEATURES

-Creation of a normalized physical database model for Nora’s Bagel Bin's ordering system.
+- Creation of a normalized physical database model for Nora’s Bagel Bin's ordering system.
-Implementation of an existing database design document for Jaunty Coffee Co.
+- Implementation of an existing database design document for Jaunty Coffee Co.
-Loading of tables with sample data.
+- Loading of tables with sample data.
-Creation of a view and an index to enhance query performance.
+- Creation of a view and an index to enhance query performance.
-Development of both simple and complex SQL queries to generate meaningful reports.
+- Development of both simple and complex SQL queries to generate meaningful reports.

 ## Authors